 At the Yee Lab, like at the University of Connecticut as a whole, our commitment to excellence is facilitated by our commitment to building a welcoming and diverse community.
-We actively encourage members of minority or under-represented groups, people with disabilities, and women to apply.
+We actively encourage members of minority or under-represented groups, people with disabilities, and women to apply, and we strongly affirm the Department of Psychological Sciences’ Commitment to Diversity, Equity and Inclusion:

 We are looking for people who are interested in, and excited to learn about the cognitive and neural bases of conceptual knowledge (a.k.a. semantic memory).
 For example, how do we know what a lemon is, or understand the concept of joy?

 The Yee lab typically has a few positions available each semester for UConn undergraduates to work as research assistants.
 Students typically register for three credits of undergraduate research (usually PSYC 3889, independent study) per semester and spend 10-12 hours per week working in the lab.
-For the first semester, some students register for one credit, which normally involves participating in our weekly lab meetings and some online training.
+(For the first semester, some students register for only one credit, which normally involves participating in our weekly lab meetings, learning about our research, and some online training.)

 Undergraduate research assistants assist the PI, postdocs, and graduate students with experiment preparation and data collection.
 We encourage undergraduate students to participate in the intellectual life of the lab by attending weekly lab meetings.
 Some students especially honors students or University Scholars, develop their own research projects.
 Before applying, please read about our research to see if the lab would be a good fit for your interests.